coolbutuseless/colourmebad/README.md

         substitutions are performed e.g. replay all letter-o with number-0 etc.
-    -   `nonsense_words` hex colours which could almost be read as a pronouncable word but with a very high probability of being nonsense/gibberish. e.g. `#elesta`
+    -   `nonsense_words` hex colours which could almost be read as a pronounceable word but with a very high probability of being nonsense/gibberish. e.g. `#elesta`

 ## Installation